-I have received my personal radiation-monitoring device (#) and understand that I am required to wear it at all times when working in a clinical rotation.
-I understand that if my monitoring device is lost I am to report it to my Clinical Coordinator.
-I understand that I may not remain at a clinical site without my monitoring badge, so I may be sent home and will have to make up that time.
-Requests for replacement of a lost monitoring device must be directed to the Radiologic Science Program Director or Clinical Coordinator as soon as possible.
-I understand that I will be responsible for any costs in acquiring a new monitoring device.
+I have received my personal radiation-monitoring device (#that I am required to wear it at all times when working in monitoring device is lost I am to report it to my Clinical Coord a clinical site without my monitoring badge, so I may be se Requests for replacement of a lost monitoring device must be Director or Clinical Coordinator as soon as possible.
+I under in acquiring a new monitoring device. n a clinication a clinator.
+In thome e directed al rotation.
+I u understand tha and will have to d to the Radiolo t I may not remain at o make up that time. gic Science Program

-(Student)
+(Student) Date

-(Witness)
+(Witness) Date